ShibuyaFX/GettingAndCleaningData/README.md

 * courseproject <- read.table("CourseProjectSubmission.txt", header = TRUE)
 * View(courseproject)

-The above code has been included in the script so that upon the execution of the script, the generated output will be shown in rstudio.
+The above codes have been included in the script so that upon the execution of the script, the generated output will be shown in rstudio.